hengchu/WikiTextClassifier/blog_post.md

 ### Fine → Coarse
 #### Hypothesis
-Starting with a network trained to classify the articles into fine categories, we can generate a new network able to classify the articles into coarser categories by simply retraining the last few layers.
+Starting with a network trained to classify the articles into fine categories, we can generate a new network able to classify the articles into coarser categories by simply retraining the last layer.
+This is often known as transfer learning.

 #### Experiments
-We train an encoder and a classifier on fine-labeled data.
-Then we keep this encoder, but swap the logits layer and retrain the model on coarse labels.
+We trained an encoder and a classifier on fine-labeled data.
+Then we kept this encoder, but trained a new logit layer using coarse labels.
 The performance is compared to baselines in the table below.
 Both models are trained for 10 epochs.
 We observe a substantial increase in the performance of a model pre-trained on fine-grained categories.
 <center>

 |          | baseline | pre-trained model |